-Travel (if hosting at Vehicle's collision -causing Event organisers, 4 3 12 Members are responsible for 2 2 4 Where possible venues

-a external venue) serious injury event attendees, their individual safety though chosen for socials will be
+Travel Vehicle's collision -causing serious injury Event organisers, event attendees, Members of the 4 3 12 Members are responsible for their individual safety though and are expected to act 2 2 4 Where possible venues chosen for socials will be local/known to members

-, , , Members of the and are expected to act local/known to members

 public sensibly and within a short distance

-p and the Local venues known to from each other.
+Local venues known to from each other.

 University of Southampton Contact emergency services

 (UoS) students chosen as required 111/999

-(000) stadents enosen as required 111,555

 Event organisers will be Incidents are to be reported

 available to direct people on the as soon as possible

-between venues. ensuring the duty

-manager/health and safety
+between venues. ensuring the duty manager/health and safety

 Attendees will be encouraged officer have been informed.

 to identify a 'buddy', this will

 make it easier for people to Follow SUSU incident report

 stay together.
 They will be policy

 encouraged (but not

 expected) to look out for one

 another and check in

 throughout the night where

 possible.

 Avoid large groups of people

 totally blocking the pavement

 or spilling in to the road.

-.
-5

 Anybody in the group who is

 very drunk or appears unwell

 and therefore not safe should

 be encouraged to go home

 ideally with someone else.
 If

 required a taxi will be called

 for them (ideally SUSU safety

 bus will be used, or radio

-taxis).
+1 taxis).

-İ 1 1 1 1

-PART A (1) Risk identification asso essment (3) Risk mar nagement Hazard Potential Who might be eren sidua Further controls (use Consequences harmed (user; those nearby; those in the vicinity; members of the public) Likelihood Impact Score Control measures (use the risk hierarchy) Likelihood Impact Score the risk hierarchy) Be considerate of other pedestrians & road users, keep disturbance & noise down.
-Travel by car, train, bus, plane when leaving the local area. (if hosting at a external venue) Vehicle collision - causing anything from minor to severe injuries, as well as mental health issues.
+PART A (1) Risk identific ation (2) Risk ass essment (3) Risk mar nagement Hazard Potential Who might be Inh eren t Res sidua l Further controls (use Consequences harmed (user; those nearby; those in the vicinity; members of the public) Likelihood Impact Score Control measures (use the risk hierarchy) Likelihood Impact Score the risk hierarchy) Be considerate of other pedestrians & road users, keep disturbance & noise down.
+Travel by car, train, bus, plane when leaving the local area.
+Vehicle collision - causing anything from minor to severe injuries, as well as mental health issues.
 Members, those driving, members of the public 4 3 12 Committee to check that drivers have the relevant licences and insurance for the mode of travel.
 This includes if they have completed a SUSU minibus test.
 Members expected to drive or travel in a sensible manor, with those doing otherwise to face disciplinary action (from the club in the first instance).
 Can cause reputational issues, especially if driving SUSU branded vehicles.
 Importance of this to be reminded.
 2 2 4 Contact emergency services as required 111/999 Incidents are to be reported on the as soon as possible ensuring the duty manager/health and safety officer have been informed.
 Follow SUSU incident report policy